byStrange/strange-js/README.md

 strange-js -o index.html
 ```

-this command compiles your `index.html` itself
+this command compiles your `index.html` itself.
+Here you can see how `strange-js`'s syntax works and docs

 # docs for core-js
 ## styling with attributes